haxiomic/ThreeHX-Basic-Scene/README.md

 - Port three.js tests

 ###Getting Involved
+Execute `git clone --recursive https://github.com/haxiomic/ThreeHX-Basic-Scene.git` to clone the repo including three.js

+The current ThreeHX library is in the ./threehx folder and the basic test scene is in ./basic-scene-hx, to build `cd basic-scene-hx` and execute `lime test html5`

 Mark todos or other important comments with a '#!' eg `//#! this bit needs finishing`, this makes them searchable later on.

 If a file is incomplete, please put what you've done and what needs to be done at the top.